 The Empire Plan is designed for New York State employees and retirees.
-The Plan provides coverage whether you receive care from The Empire Plan network providers or from non-network providers.
+The Plan provides coverage whether you receive care from Empire Plan network providers or non-network providers.
 Enrollees are not required to choose a primary care physician and do not need referrals to see specialists.
-However, services such as hospital and skilled nursing facility admissions, certain mental health and substance abuse treatment, home care and certain prescription drugs require prior authorization.
+However, services such as hospital and skilled nursing facility admissions, certain mental health and substance use treatment, home care and certain prescription drugs require prior authorization.

-The Empire Plan is available to all NYSHIP enrollees regardless of where they live or work in retirement.
+The Empire Plan is available to all NYSHIP enrollees regardless of where they live in retirement.
 Coverage is worldwide and is not limited to a geographic area.
-However, you should carefully review the list of network providers in the area in which you plan to retire as The Empire Plan does not offer an expanded physician network in all 50 states.
+However, you should review the list of network providers in the area in which you plan to retire.
 You will need to submit claim forms and pay a higher share of the cost of services if you use a non-network provider.

 An HMO is a managed care system that provides comprehensive health care coverage through a network of providers within a specific geographic area.
-Most NYSHIP enrollees have a choice of one or more NYSHIP HMOs located in New York State.
-Enrollees in HMOs usually must select a participating primary care physician to provide routine medical care and to make referrals to network specialists and network hospitals when necessary.
+NYSHIP enrollees have a choice of one or more NYSHIP HMOs located in New York State.
+HMO enrollees usually must select a participating primary care physician to provide routine medical care and to make referrals to network specialists and network hospitals when necessary.

-You may enroll in (or continue in) any NYSHIP HMO that serves the area where you live or work in retirement.
-If you are enrolled in a NYSHIP HMO and no longer live or work in its service area, you must change to another plan.
-If you are Medicare-primary and enroll in a NYSHIP Medicare Advantage HMO, in most cases, you must live in the HMO's service area.
+You may enroll (or continue enrollment) in any NYSHIP HMO that serves the area where you live in retirement.
+If you are enrolled in a NYSHIP HMO and no longer live in its service area, you must change to another plan.
+If you are Medicare-primary and enroll in a NYSHIP Medicare Advantage HMO, in most cases you must live in the HMO's service area.
 Check with your HMO if you have questions.